 Deliveries are expected in June.
 Retail pricing in the US is around $3,500.

-A lot of the online discourse around nitrogen versus glycerin sounds like it matters a lot more than it does in the real world.
+A lot of the online discourse about nitrogen versus glycerin seems to matter more than it does in the real world.

 CrownPod